 Communicating upwards in the supply chain

 The information must not only flow downwards in the supply chain.
 Producers and suppliers may themselves have limited knowledge of the actual uses of the substances.
 Therefore, if a downstream user finds that the exposure scenarios are not applicable or comes upon new potential hazards not described in the safety data sheet, they must communicate this back to their suppliers and manufacturers so they are able to risk assess the new use in an exposure scenario.
+Additionally, as a downstream user with the responsibility of identifying potential faults or mistakes, it may be wise to consider a crisis management platform in case of missed signals prior to an incident.

 REACH is working to restrict the use of more and more dangerous chemicals.
 If your company uses a chemical that may be restricted in the future, it is wise to start finding an alternative as soon as possible, as you may otherwise find yourself in a situation where you need to stop using a chemical that is critical to your work.